 - Springfield Technical Community College, a leader in technology and instructional innovation, transforms lives through educational opportunities that promote personal and professional success.

-- The teacher population of 252 teachers has declined by 17% over five years.
+- The teacher population of 252 teachers has stayed relatively flat over five years.

 |Springfield Technical Community College||(MA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Enrollment||6,622 students||3,428 students|

 |# Full-Time Students||3,085 students||1,076 students|

 |# Part-Time Students||3,537 students||2,352 students|

 |% Two or more races|

 |% Unknown races|